Marisken Surgery: Treatment, Procedure & Experiences

 Inhaltsverzeichnis

-When is a surgery for anal warts medically advisable?
+When is a marisca surgery medically advisable?

-What indications and decision criteria support surgical removal?
+Which indications and decision criteria support surgical removal?

-What complaints make a hemorrhoid surgery necessary?
+What symptoms make a marisca operation necessary?

-What treatment options are available for marisks?
+What treatment options are there for skin tags?

-What conservative measures can alleviate complaints?
+Which traditional measures can relieve complaints?

 What preparations, diagnostics, and types of anesthesia are common?